How to Import Flash SWF Vector Images into Reallusion's Cartoon Animator (without Adobe Flash) and Apply Render Styles

 Below I've created a free video tutorial that shows you how to export vector images from Inkscape as WMF files, convert them to SWF with Kvec using both the Windows GUI and Command line versions of the app.
 Then I show just how simple it is to make your vector images compatible with Cartoon Animator's Render Styles system.

-This tutorial is also available from my Art Time Gumroad Store as a paid download (and can be purchased from the store box at the end of this post) in which you get the video below and all the image files I used in the tutorial, including my finished Render Style prop.
+This video tutorial is included with your purchase in which you get all the image files I used in the tutorial, including my finished Render Style prop.

-I've included all versions of Kvec for your convenience (also just in case the Kvec website disappears as it looks very unsupported due to it being an old app).
+Also included areall versions of Kvec for your convenience (also just in case the Kvec website disappears as it looks very unsupported due to it being an old app).
 You're not paying for Kvec.
 Download it free from their website if you'd prefer.

 Cartoon Animator's Render Style system is a real time saver.
 Particularly how it makes recoloring vector props so much easier when you want to mix and match props from different scenes.
 In Cartoon Animator if you see a prop or character with 'RS' in the top corner of its icon in the Content Manager that stands for 'Render Style' compatible.